jmcardon/tsec/docs/src/main/tut/philosophy.md

 ## Philosophy

 TSec aims to be a Functional-first library.
-This means we aim to provide defaults for functional programming, and methods that are side effecting and otherwise not referrentially transparent (without suspension into some sort of monad that captures effects) will have `unsafe` in their name, and the objects you use to access them as `Impure`.
+This means we aim to provide defaults for functional programming, and methods that are side effecting and otherwise not referentially transparent (without suspension into some sort of monad that captures effects) will have `unsafe` in their name, and the objects you use to access them as `Impure`.